 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term residents that saw functional improvements.
+This datapoint is a measure of the percent of short-term stay patients who saw functional improvements.

 - Beth Israel Deaconess Hospital-Milton IncAcute Care Hospitals 2.3 miles away199 Reedsdale Road Milton Massachusetts 02186Government - Federal(617) 696-4600

 - Brigham and Women's Faulkner HospitalAcute Care Hospitals 2.82 miles away1153 Centre Street Jamaica Plain Massachusetts 02130Voluntary non-profit - Private(617) 983-7000